 Most adults would probably agree on the need to educate children about sex.
 But it is much more difficult to obtain consensus on what children should be told.
 Given the rejection of the research findings, all we have are personal opinions.
 It is difficult to find two people who agree.
 And, of course, there’s no money in it one way or the other.
 The fact that sex information is so wrong today reflects the fear that dominates the topic: fear of ridicule, fear of failure, fear of knowledge and fear of the truth.

 We tell children they should be honest.
 Yet in the adult world men and women lie, swindle and cheat.
 Men kill, rob and rape.
 Women are less openly aggressive but they’re hardly saints.
-Nevertheless we suggest when it comes to sex, no one ever embellishes, exaggerates or fabricates stories.
+Nevertheless, when it comes to sex, we suggest no one ever embellishes, exaggerates or fabricates stories.
 No one discusses sex or knows what to tell children about sex because of the emotions, the deceit, the contradictions and the exploitation.

 Girls deserve a rational account of men’s emotional needs including an understanding of men’s sex drive to ejaculate through intercourse.
 Men’s behaviours cannot be explained in terms of the romance that women enjoy.
 It’s equally impossible to explain the concept of consent without being honest about the very different rewards men and women obtain from sex.